After 20+ years of traveling up and down the country and spending the last 11 years living here, you can trust that I know the best of Croatia.

 Now, we come to the “no” part of the above question.
 While 7 days in Croatia is a good amount of time (it’s a whole week, after all), unless you’re sticking to just one particular place, it’s not enough time to really get under the skin of the country.

-To properly take in Zagreb, Dubrovnik, and Split, you’d need at least two or three days in each one.
+To explore Zagreb, Dubrovnik, and Split properly, you’d need at least two or three days.

 And these are just the main cities.
 Aside from that, there are several national parks worth visiting, hundreds of islands, and a string of beautiful beaches — not to mention towns you’ve never heard of with illustrious pasts and architecture (plus the tourist sights) to match.

-So, when it comes to working out how many days you need in Croatia, it’s a good idea to consider the kind of vacation you want and what you’re interested in.
-For example, if you’re a history buff, then you should take note of the itineraries we’ve shared below and craft one that takes in the best of the best when it comes to centuries-old architecture and ancient sights.
+When calculating how many days you need in Croatia, consider your vacation goals and interests.
+For example, if you’re a history buff, consider the itineraries we’ve shared below and craft one that includes the best of centuries-old architecture and ancient sights.

 If it’s islands and beaches that interest you the most, then stick to those and leave the Old Towns of Split, Trogir, and Dubrovnik behind.